Yuta555/Predict_3ptContest_Participants/README.md

 Although I chose "precision score" as a metric because I'm interested in predicting participants accurately and avoiding False Positive, the precision score didn't exceed 0.4 meybe due to the imbalanced data.

 ### DataExtract.py
-this module is for extracting stats data by player and season.
-I extracte  Using [nba_api](https://github.com/swar/nba_api)
+This module is for extracting stats data by player and season, using [nba_api](https://github.com/swar/nba_api).
+I narrowed down the sample dataset to players who ranked within TOP 150 with respect to FG3M by season.
+Moreover, I added a constraint for the extraction such as start/end date gathering the data so that start data is Octorber 1 and end date is January 23 in every season.

+### ContestParticipants.py
+This module is for scraping and gathering data of former participants from [ReamGM](https://basketball.realgm.com/nba/allstar/three_point/players).

+### Prediction.ipynb
+In this notebook, I implemented various kinds of ML models and methods to compare the results and to find more accurate model.

 ## Output
 I tried several models and I evaluated each player in the way that a player who is evaluated as a possible participant by more models is more likely to be participants, that is, the larger "sum" column is, the more likely to be a participant I consider the player is.